About the Program

-High school students enrolled in Child Psychology and Advanced Child Psychology classes are also instrumental in the program and curriculum design.
+High school students enrolled in Child Development and Advanced Child Psychology classes are also instrumental in the program and curriculum design.
 Their input is always encouraged, and they serve as teacher’s assistants in the preschool.
 Their involvement, supervised by the classroom instructor, enables us to provide a 1:2 ratio of “big people” to “little people”.
 In addition, several advanced students serve as leaders either in a paid or volunteer capacity, and at least one of these students is always in the classroom with the children.

 All of our student staff love to work and play with children!
 They have a strong background in Early Childhood Education and have at least one year of teaching experience.
 A team approach composed of students, classroom teachers, and parents is used in designing instruction, activities, and curriculum.

 - We accept all children from ages 2-5.
 Handicap access is available.

 - Daily curriculum focuses on the importance and encouragement of self-esteem, social skills, and basic skills training.

 - We place an emphasis on creativity through arts, crafts, music, and games.